 Knowledge is power!
 Educate yourself on the various types of rugs on offer, so you can look for exactly what you like.
-You can choose from finely woven rugs with detailed floral designs or more tribal rugs which tend to be smaller in size with overtly stylised geometric and floral forms.
-Look online via our sale catalogue.
+You can choose from finely woven rugs with detailed floral designs, or more tribal rugs which tend to be smaller in size with overtly stylised geometric and floral forms.

 Wool, cotton and silk were the main materials used for producing high-quality floor rugs, which was important not only for the look and feel of a carpet but for its durability.
 The highest value rugs are usually silk on silk, or silk with a fine wool blend.